WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Tradescantia

 foothills.
 Forest and grassland openings.
 Summer, fall.
-Tradescantia occidentalis grows from just a few inches tall to almost two feet.
-Leaves are long and Iris-like; flowers are commonly over an inch across in clusters; and the plant enjoys sunny openings, often in rocks and along streams.
-This species is found in all the Four Corners states but not on the West Slope of Colorado.
-It is also found in all other Rocky Mountain states; the very similar T. Ohiensis and T. virginiana are found in all central and eastern states.
+Tradescantia occidentalis typically grows to about 14 inches tall.
+Leaves are long and narrow; flowers are commonly over an inch across and in clusters.
+The plant enjoys sunny, sandy, hot, open areas.
+Tradescantia occidentalis is found in all the Four Corners states but not on the West Slope of Colorado.
+It is found in all Rocky Mountain states, and the very similar T. Ohiensis and T. virginiana are found in all central and eastern states.
 It is thus a well known genus.
 This genus was named by Linnaeus for John Tradescant, traveler and gardener, considered to be the founder of British gardening.
-(More biographical information.)
+(More biographical information about Tradescant.)
 This species was first named Tradescantia virginiana variety occidentalis by Britton in 1896 and was renamed T. occidentalis just three years later by Smyth.
+"Spiderwort", "spider" "plant", is an apt common name as the above photograph indicates.
+The long arching leaves are very spider-like.

 |